baileybrody/Hospital_Locations_And_Accident_Outcomes/README.md

 One of the topics gaining attention in the Utah Legislature is the difference in outcomes between those living in Northern Utah (particularly along the Wasatch Front) and those living in Southern Utah.
-The Wasatch Front is a set of four counties that collecitvely account for 75% of Utah's population: Salt Lake County, Davis County, Weber County, and Utah County.
+The Wasatch Front is a set of four counties that collectively account for 75% of Utah's population: Salt Lake County, Davis County, Weber County, and Utah County.
 Since a large portion of services are concentrated in these counties, I wanted to examine the relationship between distance to the nearest hospital and deaths as a result of accidents as a percentage of population for each county.

 This project takes advantage of CDC Wonder, a collection of data compiled by the CDC that contains mortality and population counts for all U.S. counties, as well as causes of death.
 I retrieved all deaths that resulted from external causes for all Utah counties from 1999-2020.
-Because the output aggregates death counts and population totals in each county from 1999-2020, I divided both by 20 to get the yearly average deaths as a result of external cuases and population.
-I then retrieved county shapefile data from the Utah Geospacial Resource Center to get the location of all healthcare facilities in the state as well as a shapefile for all counties.
+Because the output aggregates death counts and population totals for each county, I divided both by 22 to get yearly average deaths as a result of external causes and yearly average population.
+I retrieved two shapefiles from the Utah Geospacial Resource Center: a file containing all healthcare facilities in Utah and county boundary shapefile.
 I then used QGIS to calculate the distance from the centroid of each county to the nearest hospital.

 ## Data Locations: